acole-407930/SET08803-Coursework-Group-15-Final/Contributing.md

 # **Contributing Guide – Group 15 DevOps Coursework**

 Thank you for contributing to the Group 15 DevOps Coursework project.
-Our goal is to develop a clean, maintainable Population Reporting System using DevOps practices.
+Our goal is to develop a clean, maintainable World Population Analytics using DevOps practices.
 This guide outlines how to contribute effectively while maintaining consistency, code quality, and team alignment.

 Please review this document before submitting any changes.